StatCan/aaw/docs/en/Help.md

-# Have questions? or feedback?
+# Have questions?
+Or feedback?

 Come join us on the
 [Advanced Analytics Workspace Slack channel](https://statcan-aaw.slack.com)!
 You